readham1010/retalApp2/retalApp2/README.md

 I will email Postman API collection to be used for testing

 ## Steps to run this APIs server application
-1- Open commandline on windows (cmd) and cd to the path where you cloned this project from Github.
+1- Open command line of windows (cmd) and cd to the path where you cloned this project from Github.

 2- type: node app

-3- You should get fatal error as explained below, to remind you to set jwtPrivateKey and dbPassword
+3- You should get the fatal error as explained below, to remind you to set jwtPrivateKey and dbPassword

-This is intionally done to for security reason not to keep the token private key in any project config file.
+This is intentionally done for security reason not to keep the token private key in any project config file.
 ![error](./images/error.JPG)

 ![error2](./images/dbpass.JPG)